EncisoAlva/Region-Priors/README.md

 Once the data is already in the database, the algorithms provided here can be run as follows:

-0. Start Brainstorm as usual.

-1. Select the sensor data and drag it to the `Run' section.
+1. Select the sensor data and drag it to the `Run` section.

 2. Select the `Run` button to open the Pipeline editor.